churchmanlab/genewalk/README.md

 relevant to the biological context.
 For example, differentially expressed genes from a sequencing experiment that compares an experimental versus control condition.
-GeneWalk supports gene list files containing HGNC human gene symbols, HGNC IDs, or MGI mouse gene IDs.
+GeneWalk supports gene list files containing HGNC human gene symbols, HGNC IDs, Ensembl IDs, or MGI mouse gene IDs.
 Each line in the file contains a gene identifier of one of these types.

 ### GeneWalk command line interface